microsoftgraph/microsoft-graph-docs-contrib/concepts/azuread-identity-access-management-concept-overview.md

 Most security breaches are the result of attackers stealing a user’s identity, and attackers have become terrifyingly effective in taking advantage of third-party breaches, password spray attacks, and sophisticated phishing attacks.
 This means you need to protect all your user accounts from these attacks and proactively prevent compromised identities from being abused.

 Azure AD uses adaptive machine learning algorithms and heuristics to detect anomalies that indicate potentially compromised accounts.
-Using this data, Identity Protection protects your users with risk-based conditional access policies and generates reports and alerts on its detections.
+Using this data, Azure AD Identity Protection protects your users with risk-based conditional access policies and generates reports and alerts on its detections.

 Today, Microsoft Graph gives easy access to customers of Azure AD Premium P2 to [query risk events detected by Identity Protection](../api-reference/beta/resources/identityprotection_root.md), including the risk event’s type, severity, date, time, location, impacted user, and more.
 Customers can then use those events in SIEM systems and security applications.